 When looking for a local CBD dispensary, it’s important to always check the reviews and make sure they’re a vetted retail shop.
+Fortunately, you can find reputable dispensaries from Normal Heights to La Jolla.
 You always want to make sure the CBD they use is authentic and not synthetic, which can be harmful to you.
-With that in mind, if you’re curious about where to buy CBD in San Diego, here are some of the best places to find CBD oil right here in our city.
+With that in mind, if you’re curious about where to buy CBD oil in San Diego, here are some of the best places to find CBD oil right here in our city.

 Cannabist (Pacific Beach / La Jolla)

 If you live in La Jolla, Cannabist is the closest dispensary.
 It’s new — they just opened this branch in August 2021 — and it’s about 6 miles by car from La Jolla Cove.
 They carry a variety of CBD tinctures, soft gels, and topical products (including suppositories), and their knowledgeable staff can help you select the best CBD product for your needs.